 In addition to holiday decor, you’ll also get to experience some fun special events on a Disney Very Merrytime Cruise.
 The first night, you’ll find a special Christmas Tree Lighting ceremony on the schedule.
 Hosted by your favorite Disney characters, this ceremony is not to be missed.

 There’s also a Storytime with Mrs. Claus.
 We didn’t attend (my kids are now too old), but as I passed by, I saw lots of small children eagerly sitting and listening.
 It’s definitely great for younger kids who’d love to see Santa and Mrs. Claus.

 In the evening on the first night, guests were treated to Santa’s Winter Wonderland Ball.
 This fun event was held pretty late and includes Anna and Elsa bringing in the snow.

 Activities on a Very Merrytime Cruise

-While you are on board the ship, you’ll also find some fun holiday-themed activities.
-During our cruise, they offered gingerbread house decorating.
-We didn’t do it, but they did encourage sign ups because space was limited.
+While you are onboard the ship, you’ll also find some fun holiday-themed activities.
+During our cruise, these activities included gingerbread cookie decorating throughout the day on our Nassau day.
+We didn’t do it, but they did encourage sign-ups because space was limited.